The Luxury Home Features DFW Buyers Are Paying For in 2026

 Quick Answer: In 2026, DFW luxury homebuyers prioritize smart home automation, wellness-focused amenities, and flexible work-from-home spaces.
 Climate-controlled wine cellars and outdoor entertainment areas remain top features in neighborhoods like Southlake and Highland Park.

-And honestly?
 I love this shift.
 It means the homes I’m showing my clients are smarter, healthier, and more fun to live in than anything we saw even five years ago.

 What Smart Home Technology Do DFW Luxury Buyers Want Most?